mvrcosp/CustomerSegmentation/README.md

 ## Business Problem

-The company marketing team is challenged with the task  --
+The company marketing team is challenged with the task of identifying similar customers based on business attributes such as

 ## Business Assumptions

 ## Breaking problem into tasks

 ## Solution Strategy

+## Machine Learning

 ## EDA Findings

-## Machine Learning

 ## Business Results